mrkrumhausen/product-space/_plays/XX - jobs-to-be-done.md

 When you see customers piecing together solutions themselves, these are great clues for innovation.

+### What isn’t a Job to be Done
+- A big mistake is thinking of a Job to be Done as an activity or task.
+Examples include *store and retrieve music* or *listen to music*.
+These are not Jobs; rather, they are tasks and activities — which means they describe how you use a product or what you do with it

 ### a better me
-a Job to be Done describe the “better me.”
+Instead a Job to be Done describe the “better me.”
 It answers the question, “How are you better since you started using [product]?”

 *Upgrade your user, not your product.
 Don’t build better cameras — build better photographers*.